mmalenta/docker_tutorial/README.md

     ```
     Anything worrying at the command line prompt?
 What if you run `id`?

-    If I run this container, I see this at my command line
+    If I run this container, I see this on my command line
-    (you will most likely see a different ID, as it is the contaiener ID)
+    (you will most likely see a different ID, as it is the container ID)

     ```docker
     root@cf3178c55928:/software# id